 An easy recipe for Pad Thai with simple accessible ingredients with the most amazing flavor!
 The best part … once you have your ingredients prepped it only takes 15 minutes of actual cooking time!
 See recipe notes for tips and tricks!
 Read the directions all the way through before starting.
+Watch the video above!

 - 4 ounces dry pad thai noodles (rice noodles)